IAAF CEO Gers quits after less than 18 months in job

 The news is another blow to IAAF President Sebastian Coe in what has been a difficult period for the Briton and his organization.

-Coe was criticized this week by a British parliamentary report for providing“misleading” answers to questions in a 2015 hearing about what he knew about doping in Russian athletics before he took office.
+Coe was criticized this week by a British parliamentary report for providing “misleading” answers to questions in a 2015 hearing about what he knew about doping in Russian athletics before he took office.

 Coe, who was elected IAAF chief in 2015, had previously denied misleading the committee.